MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableCustomizedMsg
-The EnableCustomizedMsg parameter enables or disables the customized messages that are shown to users before and/or after they report messages.
+The EnableCustomizedMsg parameter enables or disables the customized pop-up messages that are shown to users before and/or after they report messages.
 Valid values are:

 - $true: Customized messages are enabled.
 - $false: Customized messages are disabled.
 This is the default value.